Survey Questions

 Example: you want to clean up the local river.
 You feel that with some help and some money you could make it really beautiful

-You want to survey your local community to find out:
+You want to survey your local community to discover:

 Questions